EuanPyle/relion4_tomo_robot/README.md

 2. Navigate to the 'imod' directory warp created and run `dautoalign4warp`
 3. Import the results into warp and generate your tomograms!
+4. (optional) Create a Dynamo catalogue to pick particles

+# Motivation
+- Robust, automated tilt-series alignment of stacks created by Warp
+- Ability to easily use Warp reconstructions with the geometrical particle picking in Dynamo

 `dautoalign4warp` is a function for...
 - Automated robust fiducial detection using Dynamo